Business Administration Internships in Prague

 Laundry services are available at the accommodation and each load costs approximately 30 Czech Koruna (about 1 Euro).
 Laundry services can be paid for through Visa or Mastercard and must be paid before the start of the washing or drying program.
 Prices for laundry are approximately 100 CZK per batch, or 60 CZK per batch for drying (one batch = 8 kg).

 The internship accommodation is typically located within 45 minutes walking distance to the local team’s office (where the Czech language lessons also take place) - or a short drive away via taxi, uber or public transportation.
 The maximum commute time to internship placements is usually between 30-45 minutes by public transportation (metro, tram or bus).
-In order to travel around Prague in public transport we strongly recommend that interns purchase a monthly ticket (approx. 1,000 CZK or approx. US$40).
+In order to travel around Prague in public transport we strongly recommend that interns purchase a monthly ticket (approx. 45 Euro per month or US$50).
 The ticket is valid for metro, trams, buses, and even for boats and a cable car.

 Czech language lessons